w3c/mediasession/explainer.md

 ## API design

-We want to achieve the two objectives in the same API because media metadata and media controls are usually bonded together at least with regards to UI elements.
+This specification solves the two use cases within the same API because media metadata and media controls are usually bonded together at least with regards to UI elements.
 It is intuitive that a user to control the media whose metadata is displayed on platform UI.
-On Android, the
-[MediaSession class](https://developer.android.com/reference/android/media/session/MediaSession.html)
-both handles media metadata and media controls, while on iOS, [MPNowPlayingInfoCenter](https://developer.apple.com/library/ios/documentation/MediaPlayer/Reference/MPNowPlayingInfoCenter_Class/)
+On Android, the [MediaSession class](https://developer.android.com/reference/android/media/session/MediaSession.html) both handles media metadata and media controls, while on iOS, [MPNowPlayingInfoCenter](https://developer.apple.com/library/ios/documentation/MediaPlayer/Reference/MPNowPlayingInfoCenter_Class/)